Review: St. Marys Georgia KOA Campground

 internet speed at koa kingsland st. marys

-It was much faster using my phone as a hotspot than connecting on the campground’s WiFi router.
-The speed was comparable to dial-up internet with upload and download speeds in the range of 1.5 Mbps.
-In comparison, my iPhone on the T-Mobile network was 23.5 Mbps upload and 10.7 Mbps download.
+Using my phone as a hotspot was much faster than connecting to the campground’s WiFi router.
+The speed was comparable to dial-up internet, with upload and download speeds of 1.5 Mbps.
+My iPhone on the T-Mobile network was 23.5 Mbps upload and 10.7 Mbps download.

 Bathroom Facilities